 Meetings are held between the SENCOs of the primary and secondary schools to transfer information and levels of support.
-Within these discussions is the support needed to ensure there is a smooth transition and also how the child will fit in the secondary school.
+Meetings also take place between the Year 6 teaching staff and the Head of Year 7 to discuss pupils and transfer strategies used successfully.
+Within these discussions, the support needed for the child to ensure smooth transition is agreed.

-We endeavour to arrange regular opportunities within the Summer term for a select group of children to attend the secondary school as transition period.
-These children are identified as needing extra support and attending any nurture / support group when necessary.
+We endeavour to arrange regular opportunities within the Summer term for a selected group of children to attend the secondary school as part of an early transition process.

-When a child with SEND starts within nursery or foundation stage a home visit will take place and a transition plan will be put in place with the parents.
+When a child with SEND starts within nursery or foundation stage a home visit will take place, including the SENCO, and a transition plan will be put in place with the parents.
 When moving to another school we contact the previous school and in particular contact the SENCO of the previous school in order to share previous arrangements and support that has been used.
+The SENCO will also arrange to visit the children in their current setting before the move takes place.

 Records are to be transferred between schools within a 2-week deadline.
 When moving classes through school, transition meetings are held within school with the new class teacher.
 Teachers share a transition document with the next teacher.
 Transition books are created as a visual support and used to explain the changes that the pupil might face.
 There are also visits made to the next teacher and classroom.